mopack/RPGMakerGameDesign/README.md

 ## Download

-* Make sure you have RMXP RTP in you computer.
-If you don't, you can download [here](/Builds/xp_rtp104e.exe)
+* Make sure that "RPG Maker XP RTP" is installed in your computer.
+You can also download from [here](/Builds/xp_rtp104e.exe).

 * Download Link: [Installer](/Builds/《學子之心》1.01Installer.exe) or [Portable](/Builds/《學子之心》1.01Portable.exe)